Smirking Norway killer Breivik pleads not guilty

-"I do not recognize the Norwegian courts.
+"I do not recognise the Norwegian courts.
 You have received your mandate from political parties which support multiculturalism," Breivik told the court after refusing to stand when judges entered.

-"I acknowledge the acts but not criminal guilt as I claim self defense," he added, seated in front of a bullet-proof glass wall.
+"I acknowledge the acts but not criminal guilt as I claim self defence," he added, seated in front of a bullet-proof glass wall.

 Occasionally suppressing a yawn, cracking his knuckles and sipping water, he stared down at the indictment papers, following without visible emotion the list of his killings as the prosecutor read out each one.
 Some details were so graphic that Norwegian television bleeped out descriptions of the massacres.

 Breivik shot most of his victims several times, often using the first shot to take down his target then following up with a shot to the head.
 His youngest victim was 14.
 He later surrendered as "commander of the Norwegian resistance movement".

 Prosecutors played a recording of an emergency call made by one of the summer campers hiding in the bathroom of a cafe.

 "There's shooting all the time, I've seen many injured.
 He's inside!"
 Renate Taarnes screamed, as 13 people in the cafe were shot dead.
 "He's coming ... he's coming," she said as shots could be heard in the background.

 But Breivik only became tearful while watching a movie of still pictures accompanied by text of his vision of evils of "multiculturalism" and "Islamic demographic warfare".